divadbaroon/Junov.1/README.md

 ## Introduction
 This project is a virtual assistant named PiBot that utilizes Azure's Cognitive Services for its speech recognition, speech verbalization, translation, and intent recognition.
 The bot can be personalized to respond in a specified persona, such as Barack Obama, Tony Stark, Jimmy Kimmel, etc., gender, and language (see supported langauges below).

 PiBot has the the capability to perform various functions such as speech translation, weather retireval, Google and Youtube searching, muting and unmuting, and ending the program on command.
 The user's intent for command execution is detected using a trained Azure LUIS model.
 If substantial intent for a command is found, then the intended action takes place.
-If minimal intent is detected a response is created using Open AI's chatGPT.
+If minimal intent is detected a response is created using OpenAI's GPT-3 API.

 The bot's conversation history is kept in the file "conversation_history.json" and cleared at the end of the program.
-Since ChatpGPT's current API model is not capable of using past conversation history, the conversation history is fed back into chatGPT for each response.
+Since GPT-3's current API model is not capable of using past conversation history, the conversation history is fed back into GPT-3 for each response.
 This is to help the bot have context for its responses and avoid repeating itself.

 ## Requirements
 - Azure account and subscription